 Tenant Satisfaction Measures

-The Regulator of Social Housing has introduced a new system for assessing how well all social housing landlords in England are doing at providing good quality homes and services which landlords like us, must report on.
+In 2024, the Regulator of Social Housing introduced a system for assessing how well all social housing landlords in England are doing at providing good quality homes and services which landlords like us, must report on.
 These are called Tenant Satisfaction Measures (TSMs).

 The measures should let you as tenants see how well we are performing.
 They allow you to hold us to account when we're not performing as we should and give the Regulator an idea if we might need to improve things for our tenants.